 How many times have you stumbled on the SSL certificate, and the only things that you cared about were Common Name (CN), DNS Names, Dates (issue and expiry)?
 Do you know SSL certificate can speak so much about you/ your firm?
 It can tell stories and motives; you can gather a good intelligence from them - which companies are hosting new domains, sub-domains; did they just revoke the last certificate?
 Or, why some firm switched its vendors/ CA(s)?
 We all have read that SSL certificates have always been the talk of the town for their inherent strength but weak issuance process, i.e. the chain of command relying on the Certificate Authorities, (aka the business firms) but haven’t played with them in real-time.
 There are search engines available but none of them as comprehensive, fast and free as CertDB

-There have been quite a few attacks and hacks where Certificate Authorities were targeted by hacking groups or even involved directly.
-Even though the vast initiatives by browsers and firms to regularly monitor SSL certificates, improve browser behaviours for awareness and revoke the bad ones has been highly appreciated, the pentesters often don't find much during the comprehensive assessment.
-Recently, there has been an uproar on the business interests of CA(s) with the issuance, so much so that some are being tagged as bad and untrusted CA for not doing job well.
+There have been quite a few attacks and hacks where Certificate Authorities were targeted1 by hacking groups2 or even involved3 directly.
+Even though the vast initiatives by browsers and firms to regularly monitor SSL certificates4, improve browser behaviours for awareness5 and revoke the bad ones has been highly appreciated, the pentesters often don’t find much during the comprehensive assessment.
+Recently, there has been an uproar on the business interests of CA(s) with the issuance, so much so that some are being tagged as bad and untrusted CA6 for not doing job well.
 Companies are moving aggressively to HTTPS especially with the recent introduction of LetsEncrypt Wildcard Certificates.
-But we haven't seen the use of all this information on a common platform to further analyse the certificates and assess their digital SSL footprint and gather valuable intelligence.
+But we haven’t seen the use of all this information on a common platform to further analyse the certificates and assess their digital SSL footprint and gather valuable intelligence.

 The crt.sh and CertDB serve different objectives. while crt.sh gets the data from certificate transparency (CT) logging system where “legit” CA submit the certs in “real time”; CertDB is based on the scanning the IPv4 segment, domains and “finding & analyzing” certificates - good or bad.